Welcome to gay friendly Southern New Mexico

 Besides being a stress-free, relaxing getaway, Truth or Consequences has a colorful and funky downtown with numerous shops that offer New Age gifts, antiques and art galleries displaying the hand-crafted work of local artists.
 After you bathe and shop you must try the variety of restaurants serving delicious local cuisine.

 Southern New Mexico is home to the beautiful White Sands Desert and the Festival of the Cranes at the Bosque del Apache National Wildlife Refuge where the return of the Sandhill Cranes each winter is a spectacular sight witnessed by wildlife enthusiasts from around the world.
 Carlsbad Caverns National Park attracts thousands of visitors each year to view its incredible lime stone cave formations.
-The town of Roswell has capitolized on its Famous “Area 51” incident in the last decade and you can visit the International UFO Museum and Research Center to see all about it.
+The town of Roswell has capitalized on being renowned as the site of an alleged 1947 UFO crash and you can visit the International UFO Museum and Research Center to learn all about it.

 Altogether, from a bustling Las Cruces, home to a growing LGBT population, to wildlife and beautiful scenery, to relaxing mud-baths and alien mysteries, southern New Mexico has plenty to see and do.